andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

   * Freeze browser

 ##### Garbage Collector
-Garbage collector is like program in the browser of the javascript engine.
+Garbage collector is like a program in the browser of the javascript engine.

 In JavaScript, the garbage collector automatically __identifies__ and __removes__ unreferenced objects, freeing up memory to improve performance and prevent memory leaks in the application.